heath3conk/make-this/README.md

 ## Other potential approaches
 ### Clustering models
 I tried four unsupervised clustering models: kmeans, dbscan, birch and agglomerative.
+At first, I was setting the number of clusters to try somewhat randomly, ranging from 3? to 100?.
+My very first attempt, with a kmeans model, set `n_clusters=12` which had a silhouette score of 0.17.

 In order to get a hint about how many clusters to set, I first ran scipy's `dendogram` function:

 ![dendrogram](/images/scipy_dendrogram.png)